 Once I’d documented my findings it was time to start working on a new design which aimed to solve the issues I’d found so far.
 I used a wireframing tool called Balsamic to create some simple, low fidelity wireframes that I could talk through with Arbtech.

 I used a tool called Figma for the next stage of the design.
 I’ve been using Figma for about a year and absolutely love it!
 It’s an incredibly easy to use tool designed specifically for designing modern interfaces.
 It’s probably cut the time it takes me to design new screens in half and it also has other amazing features such as prototyping.

 Prototyping allows you to link your screens together to show how your website or app would work in the real world.
 Once you’ve set up your prototype you can test it with real users before spending time and money coding up a design that may or may not work.
 Here’s the prototype I set up to test the new Arbtech design.

 An Iterative Approach Leading to Great Results

-After seeing encouraging user feedback on the new design I contained work, integrating the website into a custom WordPress solution that made it very easy to update the website by anyone at Arbtech.
-Once the website was ready for launch I carried out more tests and gathered more user feedback.
-I also used a conversion rate optimisation tool called Visual Website Optimizer to carry out ongoing tests to try to improve the user experience even more.
+After seeing encouraging user feedback on the new design I built the new website as a custom WordPress solution that made it very easy to update by anyone at Arbtech.
+Once the website was launched, I carried out more tests and gathered more data from surveys, Google Analytics, Hotjar recordings and heatmaps.

 The iterative approach to producing the website worked very well and led to 75% increase in lead volume which made Arbtech very happy and achieved their main goal of obtaining more leads.